ensdomains/docs/ens-improvement-proposals/ensip-15-normalization-standard.md

 	* Otherwise:
 		* Append the character to the buffer.
 1. If any **Confused** characters were found:
+	* If there are no buffered characters, the label is confusable.
-	* Assert none of the remaining groups contain any of the buffered characters.
+	* If any of the remaining groups contain all of the buffered characters, the label is confusable.
 	* Example: `"0х" [30 445]`
 		1. `30 (0) DIGIT ZERO`
 			* Not **Confused** or **Unique**, add to buffer.